 Caliche is a natural "cement" that forms an artificial bedrock which acts as a base that gold and other heavy materials rest on when sluiced through rain storms and settling.
-Caliche can have pocket, and cracks that can be productive.
+Caliche can have pockets, and cracks that can be productive.
 It is best to vacuum and wire brush the caliche to get the most values out.
 In this case, you need something more than a shovel.

 Surface black sands are a good indicator of where a pay streak might be in a stream.
-It can be common to see a lot of black sands in the creeks, but in Arizona, it doesn't always mean that is the best spot for gold.
+It can be common to see a lot of black sands in some of the creeks, but in Arizona, it doesn't always mean that is the best spot for gold.
 In other areas of the country, black sands are an excellent indicator if where to find gold.
-Definitely pay attention to the black sands, but remember, they only play a small part in Arizona as an indicator where concentrated deposits of gold may be.
+Definitely pay attention to the black sands, but remember, they only play moderate part in Arizona as an indicator where concentrated deposits of gold may be.
 Obviously, as you dig deeper, the concentration of black sands plays a bigger role in finding richer deposits.
 Places you expect to find heavier concentrations of black sands would be behind boulders and inside bends of the creek.

 General Prospecting Tips